trifectx/MentorView/README.md

 ### Creating a Virtual Environment

 - To avoid dependency conflicts, it’s recommended to use a virtual environment:
-- To create a virtual environment, do `python -m venv venv` and to activate it to `venv/Scripts/activate`
+- To create a virtual environment, do `python -m venv venv`

 ### Running neccessary commands

+- Run the virtual environment by doing `venv/Scripts/activate`
 - In the virtual environment, do `pip install -r requirements.txt`
 - Then go to MentorView-ui and do `npm install`
-- For transcription to work, open cmd in administrator and do `choco install ffmpeg`

 ### Create a .env file